aclave1/treact/README.md

 <TreeView tree={nodes} indicators={customJSXIcons} template={template}/>
 ```

-Note template is expecting a function which returns a react view.
+Note: template is expecting a function which returns a react view.
 You can use this feature to dynamically compute your node template based on the properties of your nodes.